 As counsel to a large multinational air cargo carrier, Mr. Messinger has litigated matters involving interpretation of federal common law, the Warsaw Convention, Montreal Protocol 4 and the Airline Deregulation Act.
 He also assisted companies in Asia, Europe and Central America in the transfer and collection of foreign judgments in the United States.

-Mr. Messinger is admitted to practice in Pennsylvania, New York and New Jersey, and has appeared pro hac vice in Virginia and Vermont.
+Mr. Messinger is admitted to practice in Pennsylvania, Maine, New York and New Jersey.
 He is a 1991 graduate of Widener University School of Law and a graduate of the University of Delaware.

 Areas of Practice